rapidsai/cugraph/readme_pages/pylibcugraph.md

 CuGraph pylibcugraph
 </h1>

-Part of [Rapids](https://rapids.ai) cuGraph, pylibcugraph is a wrapper around the cuGraph C API.
+Part of [RAPIDS](https://rapids.ai) cuGraph, pylibcugraph is a wrapper around the cuGraph C API.
 It is aimed more at integrators instead of algorithm writers or end users like Data Scientists.
-Much of the cuGraph python API relies on pylibcugraph to efficiently run algorithms removes much of the overhead of more python-centric implementation relying more on cython.Pylibcugraph is intended for applications that require a tighter integration with cuGraph at the Python layer with fewer dependencies.
+Most of the cuGraph python API uses pylibcugraph to efficiently run algorithms by removing much of the overhead of the python-centric implementation, relying more on cython instead.
+Pylibcugraph is intended for applications that require a tighter integration with cuGraph at the Python layer with fewer dependencies.

 Here is an example of calling the Louvain algorithm using pylibcugraph directly.